daniel-raj-s/HIDGlobal/README.md

 mvn clean test -Dcucumber.filter.tags="@TagName"
 ```

-This command will trigger the test execution using the configured TestRunner.
+This command will trigger the test execution using the cucumber tag.

 ### Via Maven Commands
 1. Navigate to the project root directory in your terminal.